 Why I'm building my own corner of the web

-After years of writing on rented platforms, I'm consolidating my site, CV, and engineering notes into a single static site that I fully own.
+After years of wanting to share learnings and opinions, I'm consolidating my site, CV, and engineering notes into a single static site that I fully own.

 Introduction